samy-ouachek-cp/AddNode/README.md

 ```
 eris chains exec devchain "mintx bond --amt 50000 --pubkey YOURPUBKEY --to YOURADRESS --chainID devchain --node-addr=chain:46657 --sign-addr=keys:4767 --sign --broadcast" --machine MYVALNODE
 ```
+Now if you refresh `your_ip:46657/list_validators` you will see your node appear.